ANYDIR/anydir.github.io/source/guides/installingcustomsongsindjh2.md

   * Adding newlines at the bottom of TRAC.csv is ok.
 * Save TRAC.csv
 * Drag-and-drop TRAC.csv onto djh\_text\_csv\_convert.exe
+  * **Don't forget this step** or else the text files won't take effect!

+## PS3-only required steps

+There are a few additional steps required for PS3 console users, otherwise Customs won't work.

-## PS3-only: Rename all files to be upper-case
+### Rename all files to be upper-case

 The PS3 console requires all game filenames to be upper-case or else the game/customs wonâ€™t work.
 Fortunately, this is easily done with a script.